Neha-Shiv18/Sales-Dashboard-using-Power-BI/README.md

 In an era where AI tools can generate dashboards instantly, this project focuses on building a sales dashboard from scratch using traditional data analytics techniques in Power BI.

-The goal was to understand data modeling, DAX calculations, and visualization design rather than relying on automated tools.

-In an era where AI tools can generate dashboards instantly, this project focuses on building a sales dashboard from scratch using traditional data analytics techniques in Power BI.

-The goal was to understand data modeling, DAX calculations, and visualization design rather than relying on automated tools.
+The goal was to understand DAX calculations, and visualization design rather than relying on automated tools.

 ##### 🎯 Objectives
 Analyze sales performance